fadicool/tutorial/README.md

 Mergin remote repo changes first

-Save the status of an index
+Save the status of an indeXX